SKAshwin/caseapi-wrapper/README.md

 *Warning: Do not write the username and password supplied to the LCSSClient object in code that is committed to a repository.
 Fetch these details instead from environmental variblaes.
 Otherwise anyone reading your repository can access the API*

 Testing uses pytest and requests-mocker and tests are located in the `tests/` directory.

+### Publishing to Pypi

+To publish new versions, change the version number in setup.cfg, generate a new distribution and upload it to twine.
+See here: https://packaging.python.org/tutorials/packaging-projects/

+To be precise, run `python3 -m build`.
+Then run `twine upload dist/*`.